aloysiusChng/PPEDetector/README.md

 ```

 # Dashboard Web Application
-Refer to the README file inside the `safety-moitoring-dashboard` folder for further instructions.
+Refer to the `README.md` file inside the `safety-moitoring-dashboard` folder for further instructions.

 # Contribution
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.